 If you’re looking for a versatile option that will cope with all the small jobs in your home, explore our range of drill drivers and impact drivers.
 These drills not only drill holes into materials, they also act as drivers – this means they can loosen and tighten screws.

-Using different drill and screwdriver bits means that you can use these drills on different materials (such as wood, metal or masonry) as well as use it to do other tasks like put up shelves or assemble flat pack furniture.
+Using different drill and screwdriver bits means that you can use these drills on a variety of materials (such as wood, metal or masonry).
+As well as use it to do other tasks like put up shelves or assemble flat pack furniture.

 • Are cordless